Using expect to tailor environment

 That script:

-4. It sends a few commands to source a file, create an alias, export a variable, etc.
+s a few commands to source a file, create an alias, export a variable, etc. - It then

-5. It then expects another prompt and starts and switches to interactive mode (interact)
+s another prompt and starts and switches to interactive mode (interact

 That last steps is what “drops” me into the terminal in the remote host, personalized with my taste.